-Grade 11, 12 Full year -1 credit + 1⁄2 credit for lab Prerequisite - "C" or better in Biology and Algebra I and recommendation of science teacher Summer work is required thinking to engage in the content.
-Daily review and practice is essential.
-Goggles and scientific calculator are required.
-Honors chemistry will challenge students with an accelerated pace and depth and students will also be scheduled in additional time into chemistry lab.
+Grade 11, 12 Full year -1 credit

+Prerequisite - "C" or better in Biology and Algebra I and

+recommendation of science teacher

+Summer work is required

 Chemistry is an elective physical science laboratory course that fulfills the recommended core for college preparation.
 This course applies problem-solving and algebra skills to chemical concepts found in industry and society.
-Classroom experiences emphasize cooperation, collaboration, and critical
+Classroom experiences emphasize cooperation, collaboration, and critical thinking to engage in the content.
+Daily review and practice is essential.
+Goggles and a scientific calculator are required.
+Honors chemistry will challenge students with an accelerated pace and depth.